ashwini-chaturvedi/Data-Structures-Algorithm/src/src/Backtracking/Leetcoode:17. Letter Combinations of a Phone Number.md

         }

         int currIdx = digits.charAt(idx) - '0';//get the number that is pressed in phone
-        String str = map.get(currIdx);//String of Characters associated with that number

-        for (int i = idx; i < digits.length(); i++) {
+        String str = map.get(currIdx);//String of Characters associated with that number later we will traverse this string and then try to make combination with the characters one by one for (int i = idx; i < digits.length(); i++) {
             for (int j = 0; j < str.length(); j++) {//Use all the characters to form the combinations ans.append(str.charAt(j));